 Notwithstanding this, Council proceeded in 2018, to adopt only some of the exhibited HCA areas.
 In part, Council bowed to some objectors claiming that HCAs involve heritage listing, prevent alterations or additions, and affect property values.
 In fact HCAs do not involve heritage listing, or prevent alterations or additions; and published studies have shown positive effect on property values.

 HCAs protect the valued streetscapes and character which attract residents to Ku-ring-gai.
 These are attributes and amenity which can easily disappear, as is now so evident – hence the vital role of HCAs.
 Council should continue the examination of potential future HCAs and actively promote a proper community understanding of the benefits of a HCA to both the area and the individual residents.

 In 2008 FOKE compiled A Photographic Record of Sites and Streetscapes impacted by the Ku-ring-gai Residential Development Strategy, Stage 1.
 It contains around 2000 photographs of homes under threat from the re-zonings mandated by the State Government.
 Copies of the work have been deposited with both the Ku-ring-gai Library and Ku-ring-gai Historical Society at Gordon, and with the National Trust, Sydney.

 For more detailed descriptions of Ku-ring-gai’s heritage significance and character, and descriptions of the UCAs proposed by the National Trust report 1996, click here.
-For a slide show of some of the heritage destroyed or at risk in Ku-ring-gai, see our heritage photo gallery.
 We also have a range of ‘before’ and ‘after’ photos here.
 We also have some videos for you to watch on YouTube , showing some of what has been lost already, and what is yet to come.

 International expert’s dismay re Ku-ring-gai